 Instead of trying to reach an entire market, a brand uses target marketing to put their energy into connecting with a specific, defined group within that market.

-- Demographics: age, gender, education, marital status, race, religion, etc.
+- Demographic segmentation: age, gender, education, marital status, race, religion, etc.

-- Psychographics: values, beliefs, interests, personality, lifestyle, etc.
+- Psychographic segmentation: values, beliefs, interests, personality, lifestyle, etc.

 - Geographic Areas: neighborhood, area code, city, region, country, etc.